Go to content

 Is Andorra in the EU?

 This is a common question that is often wrongly answered.
-Andorra is not in the EU but is along with San Marino and Monaco negotiaiting a special accord which details are as yet unknown.
-Andorra is not part of the Shengen area but as it is land-locked by France and Spain and has no direct access.
-For travel to Andorra then the Schengen visa requirements will be the same as if you are traveling to Europe.
+Andorra is not in the EU but is along with San Marino and Monaco negotiating a special accord which details are as yet unknown.
+Andorra is not part of the Schengen area but as it is land-locked by France and Spain and has no direct access.
+For travel to Andorra then the Schengen visa requirements will be the same as if you are travelling to Europe.
 You should also if you require a visa in your passport hold a multiple entry visa as you will be leaving the EU and re-entering when you leave Andorra.
 In fact any nationality not already part of the Schengen countries are ALL subject to the 90 day rule in that they must either register with that country´s authorities or must leave the area before the 90 day maximum visa free "allowance".
 Andorra is treated as an EU state where trade in manufactured goods is concerned, but not for agricultural produce.

 Can I stamp my passport when I enter Andorra to extend my 90 days allowed?

 Technically yes, realistically it depends on who is on duty at the border and whether they can be bothered to find the stamp.
 Andorra has random border checks and tourist "Immigration stamp collectors" looking for that souvenir can get a tourist stamp BUT this is undated.
-To get an officially dated exit stamp from Spain and then an entry at the Andorra side is not guranteed at all.
+To get an officially dated exit stamp from Spain and then an entry at the Andorra side is not guaranteed at all.
 I do know persons have been successful and I know some who have not been so lucky.
 If you are entering by bus then the chances are far higher to be checked than by private or hire car, and also by entering on the bus it is far more unlikely that they will wait for you while you chase the officials for that stamp !!

 In January 2011 one potential passive resident applicant on a single entry visa was unluckily stopped by a random border check on a bus from Barcelona to Andorra and was refused entry, so beware of the risks of a single entry visa.